freenas/freenas-docs/userguide/storage.rst

 To add multiple :guilabel:`Data VDevs`, click :guilabel:`Add Data` for each required additional vdev.

+Click :guilabel:`RESET LAYOUT` to return all disks to the :guilabel:`Available Disks` area and close all but one :guilabel:`Data VDevs` table.

-Alternately, click the :guilabel:`SUGGEST LAYOUT` button which will add all of the disks and suggest an optimal layout for both redundancy and capacity.
+Alternately, click :guilabel:`SUGGEST LAYOUT` to add all disks and suggest an optimal layout for both redundancy and capacity.

 The pool layout is dependent upon the number of disks added to :guilabel:`Data VDevs` and the number of available layouts increases as